December 1, 2025

 If you’d like support with your LOCI or your Regular Decision applications, feel free to reach out.

-• Defer your application to Regular Decision
+• You are deferred to the Regular Decision pool

 Northeastern’s overall acceptance rate for the Class of 2028 was 5.65%.